astronomer/docs/astro/configure-deployment-resources.md

   <meta name="og:description" content="Modify the resource settings of a Deployment to make sure that your tasks have the CPU and memory required to complete successfully." />
 </head>

 After you create an Astro Deployment, you can modify its settings using the Cloud UI and Astro CLI to tailor its performance.
-There's two categories of options for configuring your Astro Deployment to best meet your business and technical needs.
+There's two categories of options for configuring your Astro Deployment to best meet your needs: metadata configuration and resource configuration.

-You can manage the administration of your Deployment, which includes actions like updating information about your Deployment or transferring it to another Workspace.
-The following actions allow you to organize and label your Deployments within your Workspace in a way that best fits how your team works with Astro and remove resources that you're not using:
+Use metadata configurations to manage the administration of your Deployment.
+This includes includes actions like updating information about your Deployment or transferring it to another Workspace.
+The following actions allow you to organize and label your Deployments within your Workspace in a way that best fits how your team works with Astro:

 - Update a Deployment name and description.
 - Add or delete a Deployment alert email.